brentvollebregt/nitratine.net/posts/randomly-generating-numbers-to-fulfil-an-integer-range/post.md

 category: Investigations
 tags: [python]
 feature: graph2.png
-description: "This experiment looks at how many randoms numbers will need to be generated to fufil an integer range.
+description: "This experiment looks at how many randoms numbers will need to be generated to fulfil an integer range.
 I use python to generate random numbers and simulate thousands of tests.
 This was conducted to find the range of 16,777,216 for an app I had developed."

 [TOC]